kbarbary/website/posts/julia-vs-numpy-arrays.rst

 Unwrapped version (no temporaries)
 ----------------------------------

-In Python, to write effecient unwrapped array expressions, we would usually have to compile a special C extension, typically using a tool like `Cython`_ that automatically takes care of much of the interface between C and Python.
+This operation can be sped up by summing the elements as we loop over the two arrays, rather than first allocating and filling a new array (``x * y``) and then summing, in two separate steps.
+In Python, to do this sort of thing efficiently, we would usually have to compile a special C extension, typically using a tool like `Cython`_ that automatically takes care of much of the interface between C and Python.
 Here is a piece of Cython code to do this:

 .. _`Cython`: http://cython.org/